madhavkosi/designPatterningolang/SystemDesign/question11-20/webcrawler.md

     - Maintains a cache of URLs that need to be visited next.
     - Periodically reads from the disk to replenish the buffer.

-**Key Points**
-- **Disk Storage Necessity:**
-  - Essential for handling the vast number of URLs.
-- **Buffer System:**
-  - Ensures efficient management and retrieval of URLs.
-  - Separate buffers optimize enqueue and dequeue operations.

 #### Fetcher Module